-Day Trading or Swing Trading – 7 Key Differentials
+Day Trading versus Swing Trading – Which is Better?

 Day trading or swing trading that is the question.
 If you are an active trader, day trading and swing trading will feel like second cousins.
 At the end of the day both trade methodologies seek to make short-term profits based on price fluctuations in the market.
 In this article I will provide 7 key differentials that will assist you in determining if one is better suited for your risk profile.

 Bonus: Download free day trading ebook with over 10,000 words of trading strategies and techniques you can use to trade stocks, futures and Bitcoin!

 Day trading requires that you practically give your first born during trading hours.
 You'll be hard press to even take a bathroom break.
 You are required to analyze the market each and every day and make quick decisions.
 You will likely trade during specific time frames (e.g. morning or afternoon).
 There are the brave few who are able to trade all day and still turn a profit, but let me tell you from experience the headaches from staring at the screen all day are excruciating.
 Without a doubt when you are day trading you should not be multitasking with the television or talking on the phone.
 Make no mistake this is a full-time job.

 Swing trading allows at least allows you to take a breath.
 While you still have to watch your stocks to ensure key levels are not breached, you do not have to hawk the tape like a mad man.
 Without offending the swing traders of the world, I would dare to say you can swing trade on a part-time basis and still turn a profit.
 You may have less trade decisions to make, but you are expected to develop a thorough trading plan with entry and exit points.